 In this post, let us look at what net income is, how to calculate it, and on which financial statement can we record it.

 Definition of Net Income

-Net income is simply put your company’s total profits after deducting business expenses.
-It may be referred to by some as net earnings, net profit, or as a company’s bottom line.
+Net income is your company’s total profits after deducting business expenses.
+Some may refer to it as net earnings, net profit, or as a company’s bottom line.

 Net income may be either positive or negative.
 If you have more revenues than expenses, your NI would be positive.
 If your expenses outweigh your revenues, you will have a net loss or a negative value for NI.